Fed officials take wait-and-see approach on stimulus

-MARIETTA, Ohio, April 2 (Reuters) - Federal Reserve policymakers on Monday signaled little appetite for further monetary steps to stimulate U.S. growth in an economy that is gradually strengthening.
+MARIETTA, Ohio (Reuters) - Federal Reserve policymakers on Monday signaled little appetite for further monetary steps to stimulate U.S. growth in an economy that is gradually strengthening.

 “With my current outlook, I think our policy stance is still the one best suited to foster steady gains in output and employment and to maintain stable prices,” Cleveland Fed President Sandra Pianalto told a business group.